VIPASO Solution Overview

 Payment Service Provider

-For payment service provider, we differentiate between PSP, financial institution (bank), national payment switch, MNO and any integrated Fintech, which is participating in the payment flow of VIPASO.
+We differentiate between PSP, financial institution (bank), national payment switch, MNO and any integrated Fintech, which is participating in the payment flow of Vipaso.

-In the following example of a card based payment transaction, the PSP handles all further payment processing after the payment initiation.
-It combines the payment request with the merchant data and the payment method data and forwards the payment initiation to the acquiring entity in the established payment system.
-Therefore there is a thorough setup needed with the PSP.
+In the example of a card-based payment transaction, the PSP handles all further payment processing after the payment initiation.
+It combines the payment request with the requester data and the payment method data and forwards the payment initiation to the acquiring entity in the established payment system.

-The VIPASO system needs to be connected to a PSP with which all the payment-related commercial contracts have to be established beforehand.
-Each PSP operates a bit differently and they have different APIs and workflows therein.
-Therefore for each PSP an implementation of this payment connection adaptor is needed.
+The Vipaso system must be connected to a PSP where all the payment-related commercial contracts must be established beforehand.
+Each PSP operates differently and they have different APIs and workflows therein.
+Therefore for each PSP, an implementation of this payment connection adaptor is needed.

-When a consumer registers in the VIPASO system with the Pay app, no payment method is available initially.
-The user has to add a new payment method, e.g. a credit card, as a first step to be able to pay with VIPASO.
+When a consumer registers in the Vipaso system with the Pay app, no payment method is available initially.
+The user has to add a new payment method, e.g. a card or mobile money account, as a first step to pay with Vipaso.
 This new payment method is forwarded directly to the PSP which has to store the data securely as a card-on-file for future transactions.
-The PSP returns a token for this payment method to the VIPASO system which acts as an identifier for the payment method.
+The PSP returns a token for this payment method to the Vipaso system which acts as an identifier for the payment method.

-For verification of the payment method in case of a credit card, the issuer, over the PSP, might require a 3-D Secure workflow as an SCA method which will be handled by the VipasoPay application and its success forwarded to the PSP to finish the addition of the new payment method.
+For verification of the payment method in the case of a credit card, the issuer, over the PSP, might require a 3-D Secure workflow as an SCA method which will be handled by the VipasoPay application and successfully forwarded to the PSP to finish the addition of the new payment method.

-When a payment is initiated with the VipasoPay and the VipasoPoS mobile applications, the VIPASO backend uses the PSPs token of the merchant (as set up during merchant onboarding) in combination with the PSPs token of the consumer's payment method to request the payment at the PSP.
+When a payment is initiated with the VipasoPay and the VipasoPoS mobile applications, the Vipaso backend uses the PSPs token of the requester (as set up during their onboarding) in combination with the PSPs token of the consumer's payment method to request the payment at the PSP.

-Since all payments in the VIPASO system are triggered with the VipasoPoS app by the merchant, all payments are so-called merchant-initiated transactions and therefore should not require SCA again.
+Since all payments in the Vipaso system are triggered with the VipasoPoS app by the requester, all payments are so-called requester-initiated transactions and therefore should not require SCA again.

 Financial Institution

-The VIPASO system is using standard Open Banking APIs (restful APIs and ISO 20022) to initiate the payment flow including the additional required authentication flows based on an established SCA method of the financial institution.
+For financial institutions, the Vipaso system uses standard Open Banking APIs (restful APIs and ISO 20022) to initiate the payment flow including the additional required authentication flows based on an established SCA method of the financial institution.

 Technology Stack